Why Root Causes Matter

 One of our articles from a few years ago here hits on many of the points, and some of the information here is based on that earlier work.

-This may or may not come as a surprise to you as a reader, but out of the 37,000 or so deaths involving firearms in this country each year, roughly 2/3 of them are suicides.
+This may or may not come as a surprise to you as a reader, but out of the over 45,000 deaths involving firearms in the United States each year, 53% (24,200) of them are suicides.
 That’s why, if you just look at the overall number which is used by many, you’ll see states like Alaska and Arizona right up there with Alabama, despite them being on the lower end of the spectrum for homicides.
-(CDC, Wiki, Deathpenalty.org) Although these numbers are certainly not a secret, lumping them all into the same bucket misses the mark from a solutions perspective, and belies the trope that “gun violence” is rooted in anger rather than health issues.
+(CDC, Deathpenalty.org) Although these numbers are certainly not a secret, lumping them all into the same bucket misses the mark from a solutions perspective, and belies the trope that “gun violence” is rooted solely in anger rather than significantly in health and other issues.

-Despite hearing about homicide in the news on an almost daily basis, homicide rates are at their lowest point since the 1960’s.
+Despite hearing about homicide in the news on an almost daily basis, crime and homicide rates are still near their lowest point since the 1960’s.

-First, we will be looking at the root causes of suicide- from our blog, as the reality hasn’t changed.
+First, we will be looking at the root causes of suicide

-Women are more likely to attempt suicide, but men are more likely to die from their attempts.
+Women are more likely to attempt suicide, but men are more likely to die from their attempts (compromising 80% of all suicides) .
 People of color, particularly Native Americans, are particularly at risk.
 Men over age 50 are also at increased risk.
 Sadly, preteens, teenagers, and people in their early 20s are also at increased risk.
-Other at risk populations include LGBT people, especially youth and especially trans.
-A full 42% of living trans people surveyed are survivors of attempted suicide.
-That doesn’t even count the successful suicides or the suicides of trans people who never came out and nobody knows that was the driver of the suicide.
+Other at risk populations include LGBT individuals, especially younger and trans individuals.
+A full 40% of living trans individuals surveyed are survivors of attempted suicide.
+That doesn’t even count the individuals who died by suicide or the suicides of trans individuals who never came out and nobody knows that was the driver of the suicide.
 (Source)

 Suicide rates also show up at almost a perfect inverse to murder rates based on population density.
-If you look at the CDC report here, you’ll see that the highest number of suicides comes from the most rural states.
+If you look at the CDC report here (note: data is from 2012; a similar page for 2018 was located, but it does not show the data in as much detail.
+You can use their tool from the page to drill down however), you’ll see that the highest number of suicides comes from the most rural states.
 If the numbers are further broken down into the metro/rural areas within a given state, the numbers also hold true.

 A host of reasons.
 Depression.
 Spite.
 Fear.
 Defiance.
 Hatred.
 Confusion.
 Depression.
 Loneliness.
 Disgust with oneself.
 Chagrin.
 Loneliness.
 Loss of self.
 Religious martyrdom.
 Attention.
-A misguided attempt to “get out of the way.”
+An attempt to “get out of the way.”
 You’ll notice depression and loneliness is listed twice.
 In the more rural areas where population density is low, the lack of support networks of professionals and family can amplify those feelings and the person may not interact with or know how to get help.
 Or those resources may simply not be anywhere nearby.
-And, sometimes, a decision to end it all before a horrible, terminal disease degrades one’s quality of life in one’s last weeks.
+Finally, sometimes, a decision to end one’s life before a disease degrades one’s quality of life in one’s last weeks, months, or possibly years.

 What can we do about it?

-Suicide, unfortunately, often is not preceded by warnings.
-But sometimes those warnings occur.
-When we see the warning signs, we can Question, Persuade, Refer.
+While there can be many indicators that one is suicidal, it cannot always be anticipated.
+However, organizations such as the American Foundation for Suicide Prevention and Question, Persuade, Refer can help one learn what these indicators are, and steps one can take when they occur.
 Universal Health Care and increasing resources to help those most in need would go a long way but in the meantime here are a few things you can do today: Reach out to your friends and family just to check in.
 Be there for them.
 Call professionals if you’re concerned, and get help for you or any family members who need it.
-Pass along information or put them in touch with The Trevor Project, or give them the phone number to the Trans Lifeline.
-And maybe, just maybe, you will save a life.
+Walk the Talk America is doing some fantastic work.
+Pass along information or put them in touch with The Trevor Project, or give them the phone number to the Trans Lifeline (877-565-8860).
+Such a gesture can literally save a life, despite how little it may seem to be.

 What isn’t a root cause?